sergey-automation/TurboPrefill/README.md

 While experimenting with running local AI models using llama.cpp on multi-GPU systems in layer-split mode, I noticed a well-known characteristic of long-context prefill execution.

 In layer-split mode, the model is distributed across multiple GPUs by layers.
 Under the standard execution path, each ubatch passes sequentially through all model layers.
 As a result, some GPUs remain idle while waiting for the previous ubatch to complete processing through the remaining layers.

+TurboPrefill is applicable when the built-in pipeline parallelism still produces this sawtooth GPU-utilization pattern during prefill.

 While analyzing the scheduler's behavior, I began asking a simple question: does prefill really require waiting for the previous ubatch to traverse the entire model before the next ubatch can begin?